Tipser/slate/docs-v3/elements/source/includes/_components.md

 Displays the full-size version of the active product image.
 With some configuration options it can be also used to change the active product image.

 <aside class="notice">
-ProductImage component requires an additional container with fixed width and height.
+ProductImage component must be placed in a container with fixed width and height.
 </aside>

 ```jsx